raysan5/raylib/src/external/glfw/README.md

 GLFW itself needs only CMake 3.1 or later and the headers and libraries for your OS and window system.

-The (experimental) Wayland backend also depends on the `extra-cmake-modules` package, which is used to generate Wayland protocol headers.

 The examples and test programs depend on a number of tiny libraries.
 These are located in the `deps/` directory.